Hugo-W/Hugo-W.github.io/perso/projects/Compositionality/Project.md

 `ADV-V` are quite difficult to track in the parse tree, and it seems also that `JJ-NN` may occur more than it first seem.
 Going through the constituency parse tree might not be solution...
 Maybe better to go through a dependency graph?
 Using `amod` attribute?

+_12/11/20_ Yes, we will go through dependency graphs instead of constituent ones.
+Looking for any kinf of modifier/modifiee cases.
+I will also check how many words need to be used in order to start getting a significant decoding at the subject level for `JJ` vs `NN`...

 #### Decoding

 It seems unlikely to be able to classify individual words, so one better idea could be to classify/decode **animacy** or **word category** from either the entire **2 words phrase** or from the **adjective alone**.